mar-kan/parser_and_scanner/README.md

 Function and main expressions are separated, so that variables <ID> are valid only in the functions.

-An if expression can only include a logical expression <PREFIX, SUFFIX> however complicated.
+An if expression can only include a logical expression <PREFIX, SUFFIX> or a second if expression, however complicated.

 Declarations of functions must precede the main program.